vitalii-t12/edge_node_launcher_private/README.md

 # Edge Node Launcher

-Edge Node Launcher is a desktop application designed to manage the containerized edge node of Naeural Edge Protocol.
+Edge Node Launcher is a desktop application designed to manage the containerized edge node of  Edge Protocol.
 It allows you to edit environment files, check Docker availability, launch and stop Docker containers, plot data from JSON files, and perform other management tasks.

 ## Table of Contents
 - [Features](#features)